 It is important to note that E&D survey data may vary from Architects Register data.
 This is because every architect must provide certain, legally recognised information as part of the registration process.
 In contrast the E&D survey is voluntary, reflects how architects self-identify and includes different categories.

 We recognise the importance of being as transparent as possible with information we hold.
 We hope this data is useful to policy makers and those that are able to effect social change.
 It also enables us to ensure our ways of working are in line with the Equality Act and as free from discrimination as possible.

 The E&D survey has recently been revised so that the gender and sexuality categories are more inclusive.
 It has also being expanded to include socio-economic information as we feel this is an important trend to monitor.
 As we collect new data we will update the information here.

-The information below is accurate as of 09 April 2020.
+The information below is accurate as of 11 August 2020 and will next be updated in November 2020.

 Black or Black British

 In order to have as much insight as possible into the composition of the Architects Register, we encourage all UK architects to complete the E&D Survey.
 Whether you’re providing information for the first time or you want to update your previous responses – you can complete the survey quickly and easily here.
 If you need a reminder of your Unique ID number you can contact us and we’ll be happy to help.